webplatform/docs-wpd/Implementation_Patterns/index.md

 Importantly, you '''can pass complicated MediaWiki markup as arguments''' to other templates, including ''other'' template calls.
 MediaWiki can handle nested templates.

+{{Note | One of the most common gotchas is if you use a pipe character (a {{!}}) in the parameter value.
+This will break many pages in hard-to-diagnose ways.
+Importantly, almost everything you fill into a form field when editing a page will be passed into a template, and thus should not include any unescaped pipes.
+Find out more at [[WPD:Manual_Of_Style/Gotchas]] }}

 ====How templates use parameters====
 This section isn't required to know how to use parameters, but may help in figuring out what a template's doing if you peek underneath the covers.